Rfam/rfam-taxonomy/Readme.md

 ## Number of families found in multiple domains

-While some families are expected to be found in multiple domains (for example RF00001), these families should be reviewed by the Rfam curator to ensure the correct taxonomic distribution:
+While some families are expected to be found in multiple domains (for example RF00001), these families could benefit from a review by the Rfam curator to ensure the correct taxonomic distribution:

 ```
  162 Mixed (multiple domains in SEED and in FULL)